seblyng/roslyn.nvim/README.md

   - `roslyn` (To be used with this repo)
   - `rzls` (To be used with [rzls.nvim](https://github.com/tris203/rzls.nvim))

 You can then install it with `:MasonInstall roslyn` or through the popup menu by running `:Mason`.
-It is not available through [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) and the `:LspInstall` interface
+It is not available through [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) and the `:LspInstall` interface.

+When installing the server through mason, the cmd is automatically added to the LSP config, so no need to add it manually

 **IMPORTANT**